ericyd/generative-art/artsvg/README.md

 ## Design Philosophy

-This lib is heavily inspired by OPENRNDR, which means it utilizes the builder pattern extensively.
+This lib is heavily inspired by [OPENRNDR](https://openrndr.org/), which means it utilizes the builder pattern extensively.
 My first attempt at writing my own SVG "framework" attempted to be much more functional, and I found the scripts to be really verbose and hard to follow.
 I think for the purpose of making art, imperative builder patterns are really nice.

+## TODO:

+1. Migrate JSDocs to `.d.ts` files
+2. Add `types` to package.json `exports` prop
+3. Add `rollup` to compile a common JS output
+4. Add tsc to type check
+5. Fix Biome.js lints
+6. Finish grid specs
+7. Decide on a package name (artsvg, coalesvg, progressvg, gressvg, gress, coalesce, accessvg, access, egressvg, iridesvg, yesvg (damn @yesvg is squatted), finessvg, simpledraw, drawsvg, algoart, simplesvg, createsvg, )
+8. Describe why not https://www.npmjs.com/package/svg.js, or https://dmitrybaranovskiy.github.io/raphael/
+9. Add `Path.fromPoints` static function
+10. Add comparisons to other frameworks (see https://openrndr.org/ for example)
+11. Add "Rectangle" 🤣